scriptory/focus-on-the-pheasant/omnibus-config.md

 A task to manage receiving Rabbit messages.
 Used by other tasks.

+- **rabbit_host**

+	Host or IP number of the Rabbit server.

+		rabbit_host 127.0.0.1

+- **rabbit_port**

+	Port of the Rabbit server.

+		rabbit_port 5672

+- **rabbit_vhost**

+	Virtual host, if any, used by the OpenStack installation.

+		rabbit_vhost openstack1

+- **rabbit_user**

+	Username with which to connect to Rabbit.
+Must be able to create queues and exchanges.

+- **rabbit_password**

+	Password for the above username.

+		rabbit_password swordfish

 ### task rabbit-tx

 A task to manage transmitting Rabbit messages.
 Used by other tasks.
+See parameters under *task rabbit-rx*.

 ### task upstream